sujanchikkela/CMPE255_Project/paper/paper.md

 We have plotted the following plots to infer few observations
 - Box plot of total customers by each year<br/>
 ![box_plot_by_year](/paper/images/box_plot_by_year.jpg)<br/><br/>
-We can infer from the above plot that the no of registered kept increasing overall during the years.
+We can infer from the above plot that the no of registered users kept increasing overall during the years.
 The growth is fastest in the initial years and even though customers were increasing, the growth rate decreased during the recent years